pramonettivega/getting_started_ndp/README.md

 **Catalog**

 One of the main features of NDP is the extensive data catalog.
-This catalog contains datasets, open knowledge networks, as well as access to streaming data instances.
-For each data, NDP provides the
+This catalog contains datasets, open knowledge networks, as well as access to streaming data instances from different collaborative organizations.

-The catalog is powered by the [CKAN](https://ckan.org/) open-source data management system, allowing users to open
+You can start searching on the catalog by

+In this first example, we will take a look at the *name of the dataset*.

 **Launching Computing Resources**

-NDP allows users to explore and work on data by facilitating access to the National Science Foundation's cyberinfrastructure (CI) capabilities.
+NDP allows users to explore and work on data by facilitating access to the NSF's cyberinfrastructure (CI) capabilities.
 For the case of this analysis, we are going to connect with [Nautilus](https://nationalresearchplatform.org/nautilus/), a hypercluster which facilitates the work with Big Data.

 To connect with Nautilus and launch a computational instance, we will start by clicking at the JupyterHub button next to our dataset: